 These rankings are determined by first categorizing the institutions based on type and mission.
 Then, institutions are ranked according to 16 different academic areas where each area has its own weight in the total ranking of the institution.

-But this ranking system doesn't have take into account veteran or military programs for students who previously served or are currently serving.
+But this ranking system doesn't take in to account veteran or military programs for students who previously served, are currently serving or their dependents.